Babihac/lux-test-task/README.md

 # Description

-Test task containing server and client for guess a word game I could only tested it on darwin/arm64, but I created build with this configuration:
+Test task containing server and client for guess a word game I developed this task on darwin/arm64, but I created build with this configuration:

 ```bash
  GOOS=linux GOARCH=amd64  go build -o
 ```

+Which I tested on EC2 instance with ubuntu 22.04 and required architecture (If you wish, you can use this for comfortable testing, I can send you key and IP :)
-which should work on requested system.
-I also set Go version to 1.18, which was the default version after running apt install golang in Ubuntu container
+I also set Go version to 1.18, which was the default version after running apt install golang in Ubuntu EC2

 ## Installation